Winter in Finland.

 Cleanest air and water

-You can drink tap water everywhere, it’s quality is among the highest in the world.
+You can drink tap water everywhere, its quality is among the highest in the world.

 Feel the nature